Glossary

-A glossary (from γλῶσσα, glossa; language, speech, wording), also known as a vocabulary or clavis, is an alphabetical list of terms in a particular domain of knowledge with the definitions for those terms.
-Traditionally, a glossary appears at the end of a book and includes terms within that book that are either newly introduced, uncommon, or specialized.
-While glossaries are most commonly associated with non-fiction books, in some cases, fiction novels sometimes include a glossary for unfamiliar terms.
+A glossary (from γλῶσσα, glossa; language, speech, wording), also known as a vocabulary or clavis, is an alphabetical list of terms in a particular domain of knowledge with their definitions.
+Glossaries are often placed at the end of a book to define novel, uncommon, or specialized terms.
+Glossaries are most commonly found in non-fiction.

-A bilingual glossary is a list of terms in one language defined in a second language or glossed by synonyms (or at least near-synonyms) in another language.
+A bilingual glossary defines words in another language.

-In a general sense, a glossary contains explanations of concepts relevant to a certain field of study or action.
-In this sense, the term is related to the notion of ontology.
-Automatic methods have been also provided that transform a glossary into an ontology or a computational lexicon.
+A glossary explains concepts relevant to a field of study or action, as a form of ontology.
+Techniques for extracting an ontology or computational lexicon have been proposed.

 Core glossary

-The intelligence law glossary provides a description of the key terms in intelligence law.
+A glossary of the terms in intelligence law.

 A core glossary is a simple glossary or explanatory dictionary that enables definition of other concepts, especially for newcomers to a language or field of study.
 It contains a small working vocabulary and definitions for important or frequently encountered concepts, usually including idioms or metaphors useful in a culture.